University of Puget Sound: History

 The University of Puget Sound was founded by the Methodist Episcopal Church in 1888 in downtown Tacoma.
 The idea for a college in Tacoma originated with Charles Henry Fowler, who had previously been the president of Northwestern University.
 Fowler was in Tacoma for a Methodist conference when he spoke of his vision of a Christian institution of learning in the area.
 The conference released a report:

 Two cities vied for the location of the school: Port Townsend and Tacoma.
 The committee eventually decided on Tacoma.
 A charter was drawn up and filed in Olympia on March 17, 1888.
 This date marks the legal beginning of the school.
-At this time, the school's legal title was "The Puget Sound University".
-In September 1890, UPS opened its doors, taking in 88 students.
+At this time, the school's legal title was The Puget Sound University.
+In September 1890, Puget Sound opened its doors, taking in 88 students.

 The beginnings of the school were marked by moral conviction: students were warned against intoxicating liquors, visits to saloons, gambling, tobacco use, and obscene drawings or writings on the college grounds.
-The university also had a financially tumultuous beginning.
+The institution also had a financially tumultuous beginning.
 There was no endowment and the school often struggled for funds to pay the professors.
 It moved locations three times in 13 years and, at one time, the school was merged with Portland University (former campus is now the University of Portland).
 It opened up a year later (1899) back in Tacoma on the 9th and G Street.
-In 1903, the school was "reborn" and re-incorporated as a different entity, different trustees, and a different name: the "University of Puget Sound".
+In 1903, the school was "reborn" and re-incorporated as a different entity, different trustees, and a different name: the University of Puget Sound.

 The character of the school changed dramatically during the presidency of Edward H. Todd (1913–1942), who worked tirelessly to bring financial and academic stability.
 During his tenure, the "Million Dollar Campaign" was started, raising $1,022,723 for buildings, equipment, and endowment.
 With this money, the campus moved in 1924 to its current location in the residential North End of Tacoma, with five buildings, setting a stylistic tone for the institution.
-In 1914 the university was renamed the "College of Puget Sound".
+In 1914, the institution was renamed the College of Puget Sound.

-President R. Franklin Thompson (1942–1973) led a massive physical and institutional expansion: During this era almost all of the university's buildings were constructed.
-In 1960, the university's name changed from the "College of Puget Sound" back to the "University of Puget Sound", as it is known today.
+President R. Franklin Thompson (1942–1973) led a massive physical and institutional expansion: During this era almost all of the institution's buildings were constructed.
+In 1960, the institution's name changed from the College of Puget Sound back to the University of Puget Sound, as it is known today.

 Phillip M. Phibbs presided from 1973 to 1992 and endeavored to change the tone of Puget Sound.
-In 1980, the university divested its attachment with the Methodist Church, and an independent board of trustees assumed full fiscal responsibility of the university.
-Also during this time, the university began to focus on undergraduate education, phasing out all off-campus programs except the law school and most graduate programs.
+In 1980, the institution divested its attachment with the Methodist Church, and an independent board of trustees assumed full fiscal responsibility of the institution.
+Also during this time, the institution began to focus on undergraduate education, phasing out all off-campus programs except the law school and most graduate programs.
 During this time the library collections were broadened and the faculty greatly expanded.